kriiiiiish/Natas_Writeup/Level-1/README.md

-Right click is disabled in this level so we use shortcut key (Ctrl+U) to see the source code and get the password
+Right click is disabled in this level so we use shortcut key (Ctrl+U) to see the source code and get the password.